Mastering Branding and Website Terms for Business Owners

 Brand Guidelines

-Your brand's playbook.
-This keeps everything consistent—internally and externally.
+Your brand's manual that ensures consistency in messaging and visual elements, both internally and externally.
 See what’s included in our brand guidelines.

 Color Palette

-A defined set of brand colors that guide design choices and create recognition.
-See 101 brilliant color combinations for inspiration.
+A specific set of brand colors that guides your design choices and creates brand recognition.

 Brand Strategy